Cat-Lady/qjoypad/README.md

 has just one and treats the way the axis moves differently.
 In one of the throttle modes, the axis will be considered centered when it is all the way to one direction or the other.

+#### KeyboardAndMouse mode

+This mode works by merging functions of mouse control mode (any subtype) and keryboard events control.
+The only difference is that virtual keypresses are executed on reaching the red marker on axis (to keep compatibility with mouse movement starting on the blue marker, and reaching max speed on the red marker).

+The idea is that in some applications, you can use mouse emulation for precise aiming, while further on the axis (or even at extreme positions) the button presses are executed, for any additional function one might require.

 ### Configuring buttons